sumeghasetia/film-rental-databse-analysis/README.md

-# Film Rental Database Analysis
+# Movie Rental Database Analysis

 This project is project is part of my Data Engineers Masters program.